State of the Union: Amid disputes, common cause for Ukraine

 Tuesday’s gathering in the House chamber will be the first time since the pandemic outbreak in 2020 and last year’s attack on the Capitol that all members of the House and Senate are being invited to gather for what typically has been an annual event.

-Masks will no longer be required, removing once source of friction for those lawmakers who had flouted the guidelines and risked being booted from the session for failing to comply — though COVID tests and social distancing measures will still be required
+Masks will no longer be required, removing one source of friction for those lawmakers who had flouted the guidelines and risked being booted from the session for failing to comply — though COVID tests and social distancing measures will still be required

-But the heavy metal security fence is back up around the Capitol complex.
-It’s not in response to specific warnings but more a bow to the “new normal,” a reminder of threats from within America’s own electorate.
+But the heavy metal security fence is back up around the Capitol complex, a bow to the “new normal”of threats from within America’s own electorate.

-Republican, Rep. Marjorie Taylor Greene of Georgia, was busy defending her appearance over the weekend at a conference hosted by a white nationalist — a view she said she didn’t endorse.

 And it can’t be said that Republicans are fully pleased with Biden’s handling of the Ukraine war.